ASTR 1210 (O'Connell) Optional Reading

 those times when the line of nodes points near the Sun (called

-There are typically 2 solar and 2 lunar eclipses each year.
+drawing).
+On average, there are 2 solar and 2 lunar eclipses each

 - Because of gravitational interactions with the Sun, the line of